Aug 8, 2024

 Alley in Indiana

 This painting of an alley in Indiana, PA, was inspired by one of the walks I took with my dog.
 She was a husky and would never get tired, though she walked very slowly as she aged.
 We have probably walked on every street in town, and many of the alleys, such as this one.
 After she passed away, I walked in the same places as a way to remember her.
 Oil on 11"h x 14"w stretched canvas.
-Available at The Artists Hand Gallery in Indiana, PA.
-SOLD.

 Nov 9, 2022